|About AFS Sections|

 Many groups serve primarily as conversation groups, and simply hold gatherings at the Society’s annual meeting where members can share news about work in their areas of interest.

 Other sections are active throughout the year:

 Members of AFS special-interest groups can fully participate in a group-member-only online community within the AFS website itself, which supports collaboration via group web pages, wikis, forums, blogs and galleries.
 (For more about AFS online tools, see FAQ).
-Note: This capability is relatively new, and many AFS Sections do not use the online tools.
-Any member may initiate discussion or file sharing.
-For help, contact your Section convener or Associate Director Lorraine Walsh Cashman.
+Note: This capability is relatively new, and some AFS sections do not use the online tools.
+However, any member may initiate discussion or file sharing.
+For help, contact your section convener or Associate Director Lorraine Walsh Cashman.